 Images and Attachments

 Inserting Images: In order to display an image, it needs to be embedded.
 To embed an image, that image must first be hosted somewhere on the web so it has its own URL, including PhotoShelter.
 If you want to embed an image from PhotoShelter you need to first make sure that the image is publicly searchable.
 To learn more about making images publicly searchable, click here.
-Once the image is searchable, get the embed code by clicking on the Actions drop-down menu in the Center Pane and click "embed."
+Once the image is searchable, get the embed code by double-clicking the image so it is enlarged, and then clicking the Actions drop-down menu in the Center Pane.
+From there, click "Get links and embed code."
 Copy the image's embed code, and paste it into the rich text editor box.

 There is a button in the editor toolbar for inserting images that are already hosted somewhere on the Internet.
 If you have a URL for an image, click this button and enter it into the "Image URL" field that appears.

-Working with Images: The rich text editor allows you to manipulate the size, borders, descriptions, and hover effects associated with your image.
+Working with Images: **This section applies to our Classic Websites Platform only!** The rich text editor allows you to manipulate the size, borders, descriptions, and hover effects associated with your image.
 To use these features, navigate to the "Advanced" tab within the Image dialogue.
 You can use the "Style" field to specify additional CSS styles.

 Image Alignment: The image dialogue window allows you to specify a multitude of alignment options for your images.
 It is important to note that not all combinations of sizes and alignments may be compatible with all fields on your PhotoShelter pages.
 Specifying an image size or font size that is too large for your particular theme's content area may lead to undesirable results.